fctr-id/okta-ai-agent/README.md

 * Proper token hygiene required

 ### Current Limitations 🔍
+* The responses are stateless, i.e., every query is answered as is asked without any relevance to the previous queries / responses.
 * AI responses vary by provider
 * Complex questions might need simplifying
 * One tenant at a time